Elizabeth Thompson1

 Last Edited=24 May 2007

 Margaret Lindsay was born on 31 December 1824.1 She was the daughter of Lt.-Gen. Sir James Lindsay and Anne Trotter.1 She married Alexander William Crawford Lindsay, 25th Earl of Crawford, son of James Lindsay, 24th Earl of Crawford and Hon.
-Maria Margaret Francis Pennington, on 23 July 1846 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 28 December 1909 at age 84 at 8 Lennox Gardens, London, England.1 She was buried on 31 December 1909 at Clifden Hampden, Oxfordshire, England.1 Her will was probated on 11 February 1910, at over £27,000 gross and £26,000 net.1
+Maria Margaret Francis Pennington, on 23 July 1846 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 28 December 1909 at age 84 at 8 Lennox Gardens, London, EnglandG.1 She was buried on 31 December 1909 at Clifden Hampden, Oxfordshire, EnglandG.1 Her will was proven (by probate) on 11 February 1910, at over £27,000 gross and £26,000 net.1

 Children of Margaret Lindsay and Alexander William Crawford Lindsay, 25th Earl of Crawford